FinS-Pilot: A Benchmark for Online Financial RAG System: Benchmark Construction

 \subsection{Generation}

-The generation phase constitutes the core of our retrieval-augmented generation pipeline.
-Leveraging the instruction-following capabilities of modern LLMs, we design task-specific prompts that incorporate both the retrieved documents and structured instructions.
-Our prompt engineering follows three key principles: (1) explicit task specification, (2) clear input-output formatting, and (3) contextual grounding in financial domain knowledge.
+The generation phase is the core of our RAG pipeline.
+Leveraging the instruction-following capabilities of the LLMs, we design task-specific prompts that incorporate both the retrieved documents and structured instructions.
+Our prompt engineering follows three principles: (1) explicit task specification, (2) clear input-output formatting, and (3) contextual grounding in financial domain knowledge.

 \textbf{Model Selection}.
-We select five common Chinese LLMs, namely DeepSeek-v3~\cite{liu2024deepseek}, DeepSeek-R1~\cite{guo2025deepseek}, Doubao-1.5-pro, Moonshot-v1, and Baichuan4, to perform the generation task.
+We select five popular Chinese LLMs, including DeepSeek-v3~\cite{liu2024deepseek}, DeepSeek-R1~\cite{guo2025deepseek}, Doubao-1.5-pro, Moonshot-v1, and Baichuan4, to perform the generation task.
 We use them to generate answers for each query respectively, forming a candidate set of standard answers.

 \textbf{Generation Processing}.
-For numerical queries, we provide dynamic interface data to the LLMs in the format of pandas' Dataframe, and attach explanatory texts about the meanings of data elements to illustrate the meanings of each column name.
+For numerical queries, we provide dynamic interface data to the LLMs in pandas' Dataframe format, and attach explanatory texts about the meanings of data elements.
 For content-based queries, we incorporate user queries and reference documents into the prompts, enabling the LLMs to generate corresponding answers based on them.